 Northrop, Douglas: History, Near Eastern Studies

-In 2011, CREES introduced a 15-credit undergraduate minor in Central Eurasian Studies.
-Students can also specialize on all or part of Central Asia within interdisciplinary bachelor's, master's, and graduate certificate programs in Russian, East European, and Eurasian studies.
-They may also emphasize the region in bachelor's, master's, and doctoral programs in anthropology, business, comparative literature, economics, history, law, natural resources, Near Eastern studies, political science, public policy, and sociology.
+Students can specialize on all or part of Central Asia within interdisciplinary bachelor's, master's, and graduate certificate programs in Russian, East European, and Eurasian studies.
+They may also emphasize the region in bachelor's, master's, and doctoral programs in anthropology, business, comparative literature, economics, history, law, natural resources, political science, public policy, and sociology.

 The University of Michigan offers an array of courses addressing Central Asian culture, history, language, politics, and society (see below).
 For offerings in specific terms, see CREES courses.

 - Elementary, Intermediate, and Advanced Persian Language

 - Elementary, Intermediate, and Advanced Turkish Language